My-Brilliant-Bots/sentinel-trade-bot/README.md

 The agents communicate within a `RoundRobinGroupChat` to collaboratively achieve the financial analysis and alerting goals.

+Please see [High Level Architecture](https://github.com/My-Brilliant-Bots/sentinel-trade-bot/wiki#high-level-architecture) For more details

 ## 📦 Installation

 This project uses **uv** for dependency management.
 If you don't have it, install it via `curl -LsSf https://astral.sh/uv/install.sh | sh`.